• Advertise

 How Did the Metaverse Begin?

-In 1986, Lucasfilm Games tested the beta version of Habitat, a multi-player online virtual environment, which became the first attempt to create what we now call the Metaverse.
-In Habitat, users could do virtually anything: gaming, business, forming a government, social interaction, marriage, etc. While Habitat did not last, it created the foundations that ushered in this new wave of action toward building social media and virtual worlds.
-It was from Habitat that the word for the digital human pair, “Avatar,” was coined.
+• 1986.
+Lucasfilm Games tested the beta version of Habitat, a multiplayer online virtual environment.
+In Habitat, users could engage in gaming, business, forming a government, social interaction, marriage, etc. While it didn’t last, it laid the foundation for social media and virtual worlds.

 Who Owns the Metaverse?